Trust4AI/trust4ai/content/publication/2025_Trust4AI2025RedTeaming/index.md

 ---
-title: Toward Trustworthy AI-Enabled Internet Search
+title: "Red Teaming Contemporary AI Models: Insights from Spanish and Basque Perspectives"
 # This file represents a page section.
 # headless: true

-summary: "Conference on Software Engineering and Databases (JISBD'24)"
+summary: "Conference on Software Engineering and Databases (JISBD'25)"
 draft: false
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Miguel Romero-Arjona
+- Pablo Valle
+- Juan C. Alonso
+- Ana B. Sánchez
+- Miriam Ugarte
+- Antonia Cazalilla
+- Vicente Cambrón
+- José A. Parejo
+- Aitor Arrieta
 - Sergio Segura
-- Aitor Arrieta